Nov 24, 2011

 "I have to say there seemed to be no bullshit when Guinness was talking about herself."

-Apparently Daphne Guinness is down to earth even on 10 inch platforms.
+Apparently Daphne Guinness is down to earth even on 10 inch platforms."I have to say there seemed to be no bullshit when Guinness was talking about herself."

 "I'll eat when I'm Dead"